Garvit512/Hadoop-with-PySpark/README.md

-# Data Analysis with Spark (sparkSQL) & hadoop using Python
+# Big Data Analysis with Spark & hadoop using Python